Guide to Buying a Digital Camera

 1. If photographing sports is your interest then opt for a DSLR as its

-reflexes are much faster than other types of cameras.
+reflexes are probably faster than other types of cameras.
+The exception

 2. If you want a quiet camera then opt for a mirrorless camera.

 3. If size and weight are an issue then opt for a fixed lens camera or a mirrorless camera.

 4. If you are going on a safari then you will want a camera that has a long telephoto lens (i.e. a superzoom) or an interchangeable lens camera which you can attach a long zoom lens.

-5. If you are a serious hobbyist or aspiring to be a professional then your safest bets are DSLR's made by Canon or Nikon.
+5. If you are a serious hobbyist or aspiring to be a professional then your safest bets are cameras made by Canon, Nikon and Sony and possibly Fuji.

 6. If you can't afford the latest new equipment then late model excellent condition used equipment is almost always available (check ebay) and a good option.